rafaqz/DEBplant/README.md

 - ui.jl loads the interactive user interface
 - paper_plots.jl builds figures for the paper
 - paper_maps.jl builds mapped figures for the paper.
-Note this requires very large download (380 GB unzipped) and long build time.
+By default this will run usig pre-save simulaitons, but requires very large download (380 GB unzipped) and long build time to run from scratch.

 As loading all the packages will take quite a while, load these in a julia session that you keep open (ie in Atom/Juno), instead of running them from the